panayotsky-dev/MobileShopView/README.md

 # Project Overview
 ## https://test1-seven-eta.vercel.app

+## Project was created for interview task and it was for limited time

 ## Project Structure
 The small project has been developed using React,Next.js,TailwindCSS,Framer-motion to create a seamless and interactive single-page application.